iamstan13y/iamstan13y/README.md

 - 🌱 I’m currently learning some DevOps stuff.

-- ❓ Ask me about anything related to C#, .NET Core Development and related technologies.
+- ❓ Ask me about anything related to C#, .NET Core Development, or anything else tech-related!

 - ⚡ Fun fact: I actually make furniture with an axe.